 Good luck and test on!

-Got any questions about these testing tricks?
-Did we miss any crucial SAT or ACT tips for high school students?
-Leave a comment and let us know.
-BTW, if you’re still looking for the perfect college or university to send those amazing test scores to, you can find it here.
+If you’re still looking for the perfect college or university to send your amazing test scores to, you can find it using our College Search tool!